Chesapeake Bay Retriever

 - Ears

-Chesapeake Bay Retriever ears are small, floppy and positioned high on the head.
+A Chesapeake Bay Retriever’s ears are small, floppy, and high on the head.

 - Eyes

-Chesapeake Bay Retriever eyes are medium-large, set wide apart and in varying shades of yellow and amber.
+Their eyes are set wide apart and are varying shades of yellow and amber.

 - Nose

-The Chessie's nose is liver (light brown and gray combination) or brown colored.
+The Chessie nose is liver (a light brown and gray combo) or brown.

 - Coat Length

-The Chesapeake Bay Retriever has a double coat; the outer coat is thick, short and oily, the undercoat is dense and fine with a woolly feel.
+The Chesapeake Bay Retriever has a double coat; the outer coat is thick, short, and oily, while the undercoat is dense, curly, and fine with a woolly feel.

 - Coat Color